tialaramex/realistic/README.md

 real value which we may not be able to compute exactly and so must be approximated for display, but which sometimes has a precise description we can track to take advantage of in further calculations.

-The built-in example interactive evaluates [Simple Expressions](#simple-expressions) entered by hand
+The built-in example interactive evaluates [Simple Expressions](#simple-expressions) entered by hand and displays the answer

 ## Unfinished